Goodnight77/Just-RAG/qdrant/readme.md

 The core components of this project are organized as follows:

 * `qdrant/`: This directory contains all the project files, including:
-   * `Qdrant_talk.ipynb`: The Jupyter Notebook containing the main code, explanations, and instructions for running the project.
+   * `Qdrant_talk.ipynb`: The Jupyter Notebook containing the main code, explanations, and instructions for running the project. (if you find the notebook invalid just dowwnload it locally)
    * `ains3_0.txt`: The primary dataset used for vectorization and search operations.

 ## Data